-There are different levels of security protection offered via software-defined networking.
+There are different levels of security protection offered via SDN.
 Perhaps most notable is the centralized intelligence SDN offers, enabling IT administrators to quickly and easily set and keep security policies.
-From there, these policies can be universally enforced throughout the network, and they can be maintained and enforced through central control.
+These policies can be universally enforced throughout the network and can be maintained and enforced through central control.

 Furthermore, SDN creates an abstraction layer between the software and the hardware, allowing IT teams to bypass proprietary devices and simply start developing security tools to implement across the network.
-As a result, there is greater transparency for gathering insights and possible threats in the event a security breach occurs.
+As a result, there is greater transparency for gathering insights and possible threats if a security breach occurs.

-Ultimately, security is scalable with SDN.
-Rather than necessitating expensive, proprietary hardware and security controls, IT teams can create, control, and deploy security policies at scale as software grows, new clouds and applications are provisioned, or as business needs change.
-Not to mention, should a segment shut down or create a security gap, the transparency of SDN allows administrators to quickly and easily detect malware.
+Security is scalable with SDN.
+Rather than requiring expensive, proprietary hardware and security controls, IT teams can create, control and deploy security policies at scale as software grows, new clouds and applications are provisioned, or as business needs change.
+If a segment shuts down or has a security gap, the transparency of SDN allows administrators to quickly and easily detect malware.

 How is software-defined networking used?

-There are multiple use cases where SDN would be beneficial.
+There are multiple use cases where SDN is beneficial.
 First, SDN can help support DevOps initiatives.
-Application updates, deployments, and even IT infrastructure components can all be automated through SDN, all of which can occur as DevOps applications and platforms are created and deployed.
+Application updates, deployments and even IT infrastructure components can be automated through SDN while DevOps applications and platforms are created and deployed.

-Second, businesses can leverage SDN controllers to improve the functionality of campus networks, which are often complex due to ongoing WiFi and Ethernet needs.
-The central SDN controller “switch” delivers automation and centralized management, ultimately improving security and helping businesses develier more high-quality services in their network.
+Second, businesses can leverage SDN controllers to improve the functionality of campus networks, which are often complex due to ongoing Wi-Fi and Ethernet needs.
+The central SDN controller delivers automation and centralized management that improves security and helps businesses deliver more high-quality services across the network.

 Third, service provider networks can leverage SDN to automate the process of provisioning networks for improved service management and increased control.

 Finally, businesses can enjoy the increased protection and simplified firewall administration that SDN provides.
-Companies can create distributed firewall systems through the virtualization capabilities of SDN, delivering an extra layer of security to prevent a breach from hopping from one VM to another.
-Not to mention, administrators and managers can centrally track and change network activity to detect and eliminate breaches before they strike.
+Businesses can create distributed firewall systems through the virtualization capabilities of SDN, delivering an extra layer of security to prevent a breach from hopping from one VM to another.